zamm-dev/dev-notes/zamm-notes/layout.md

 };
 ```

+We find out later that the link to the screenshot in the README needs to be updated to reflect this new path as well.

 ## Rounding out the left corners of the main content

 It turns out that we need to do a major refactor of our app layout to achieve this effect.